StevenDevelops/financialheadlines/README.md

 # Financial Headlines
-A PYthon script to get financial headlines from NASDAQ feed
+A Python script to get financial headlines from NASDAQ feed